 The Napoleonic wars did not only contribute to the development of fencing in France.
 As in other fields, the Empire extended French influence in Europe and even beyond.
 Thus, we can identify several French masters teaching fencing abroad.
 We have already named de Saint-Martin, teacher at the Austrian court, Valville , general instructor in the Russian imperial guard, and who left a very marked mark on the fencing of this country until the end of the 19th century, Domenico Angelo and his son Henry, both taught (at least in part for Henry) in France, as well as Francalanza teaching contre-pointe at the Military College of High Wycombe, the institution created by none other than Gaspard Le Marchant.
 To which extant he had an influence in the development of Le Marchant’s method is difficult to say.

 It’s necessary to explain here that few armies in Europe had so many fencing masters in their ranks, or even in the civilian population.
 This was observed by Major Charles James in his Military Dictionnary of 1802, where he remarks that the British Military should imitate the French, in some limited capacity, by placing fencing masters in all of it’s Grenadier battalions.
-I believe this is perhaps why we see so few books on French martial arts in France itself, and need to rely on many exiled masters to learn more about them, as the demand for books was quite small when the availibility of instructors (whose lessons could be cheaper than a book) was so great.
+I believe this is perhaps why we see so few books on French martial arts in France itself, and a need to rely on many exiled masters to learn more about them, as the demand for books was quite small when the availability of instructors (whose lessons could be cheaper than a book) was so great.